Tracktor/react-google-tag-manager/README.md

 export default App;
 ```

-## Options
+## Props and options

-Your can provide some options to the provider.
+Your can provide some props and options to the provider.

 ```typescript jsx
 import { GoogleTagManagerProvider } from "@tracktor/react-google-tag-manager";